Open-Systems-Pharmacology/Rosuvastatin-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 * Pgp

-The Pgp expression profiles is based on high-sensitive real-time RT-PCR ([Nishimura 2003](#5-references)) with an intestinal mucosa of factor 3.57 ([47](#5-references)).
+The Pgp expression profiles is based on high-sensitive real-time RT-PCR ([Nishimura 2003](#5-references)) with an intestinal mucosa of factor 3.57 ([Hanke 2018](#5-references)).
 Transporter activity was described as saturable process following Michaelis-Menten kinetics, were the `Km` was taken from literature and `kcat` was optimized based on clinical data (see [Section 2.3.4](#234-automated-parameter-identification)).

 * OATP1B1/3

 For OATP1B1/3 the expression profiles was considered only for OATP1B1 and is based on high-sensitive real-time RT-PCR ([Nishimura 2003](#5-references)).
+The reference concentration for OATP1B1 was measured by liquid chromatography tandem mass spectroscopy ([Prasad 2014](#5-references)).
 Transporter activity was described as saturable process following Michaelis-Menten kinetics, were the `Km` was taken from literature and `kcat` was optimized based on clinical data (see [Section 2.3.4](#234-automated-parameter-identification)).

 * OATP2B1